jupierce/enhancements/enhancements/update/maintenance_schedules.md

 discretion, within safe skew-bounds, gives them the flexibility to make the right choices for their unique circumstances.

-##### Node Update Separation Consistency With Hosted Control Plane
-Hosted Control Plane (HCP) deployments allow users to explicitly control which versions of OpenShift are deployed as part of their control-plane and worker-nodes.
-Adding a similar separation for Standalone clusters will support feature parity between the two different cluster profiles.

 #### Enhancing Operational Control
-The preceding section delved deeply into a motivation for Maintenance Schedules based on our desire to separate control-plane and worker-node updates without increasing operational burden on end-users.
-However, Maintenance Schedules, by providing control over exactly when updates & material changes to nodes in the cluster can be initiated, provide value irrespective of this strategic direction.
+The preceding section delved deeply into a motivation for Change Management / Maintenance Schedules based on our desire to separate control-plane and worker-node updates without increasing operational burden on end-users.
+However, Change Management, by providing control over exactly when updates & material changes to nodes in the cluster can be initiated, provide value irrespective of this strategic direction.
 The benefit of controlling exactly when changes are applied to critical systems is universally appreciated in enterprise software.